 In Northern California, where cinnabar towers pierce through the cool fog as they rise to the heavens, the Golden Gate Bridge is one of the region’s most recognizable landmarks.
 But in sunny Southern California, one of the most popular sights is a 45-foot-tall whitewashed metal sign affixed to the Hollywood Hills.

-As the 1980s dawned, Hugh Hefner united an eclectic group of singers, stars, and other Hollywood elite under the roof of the Playboy Mansion to save the Hollywood sign via a one-of-a-kind auction at a price of over $27,700 a pop.
+As the 1980s dawned, Hugh Hefner united an eclectic group of singers, stars, and other Hollywood elite under the roof of the Playboy Mansion to save this iconic Hollywood sign via a one-of-a-kind auction at a price of over $27,700 a pop.
 Shock rocker Alice Cooper sponsored the first O in honor of Groucho Marx.
 Crooner Andy Williams couldn’t take his eyes off of the letter W, and Warner Bros.
 Records saved the third O.

 1. When Time Is Limited

 If you have limited time in Los Angeles, the best place to see the Hollywood sign is from Hollywood & Highland.
-Just east of the TCL Chinese Theatre, where handprints and stars fill the sidewalk, the northeast corner of this upscale shopping and entertainment district feels as if it were built specifically to frame the Hollywood sign.
+Just east of the TCL Chinese Theatre, where handprints and stars fill the sidewalk, the northeast corner of this upscale shopping and entertainment district feels as if it were built specifically to see the Hollywood sign.

 2. For Classic Hollywood Sign Views (Using Public Transportation)